This article provides some useful technical information for BitFolk VPS customers.

 It is not currently possible (without some gross hacks) to run an IPv6-only VPS at BitFolk as some BitFolk services are still only available via IPv4, but it is a goal to remedy this.

-Please note that most Linux distributions will automatically configure IPv6 addresses and many daemons already support IPv6; those customers firewalling IPv4 will also want to firewall (or disable) IPv6.
+Please note that your VPS will be provided with already working IPv6; those customers firewalling IPv4 will also want to firewall (or disable) IPv6.

-An auto-configured IPv6 interface will look something like this:
+Your network interface as initially provided will look something like this:

-This indicates that the customer has been assigned 2001:ba8:1f1:f004::/64.
-All initial BitFolk IPv6 assignments are one /64 per customer; if this is insufficent then a further /56 can be routed to you.
+This indicates that the customer has been assigned 2a0a:1100:1018::/48 and a single address (the first, all zeroes address) has been configured.
+All initial BitFolk IPv6 assignments are one /48 per VPS.

 We now provide a standard 1GiB dedicated swap disk, so this answer is obsolete.
 The text below is of historical interest only.